What is Testosterone Enanthate?

 Testosterone enanthate is an injectable testosterone analog that has been used as a performance-enhancing drug (PED) for many years as a result of its high potency.
 It has been frequently used to treat hypogonadism, which is characterized by low testosterone levels in the body.
 This form of therapy may be accomplished by the use of injections or implants, among other methods.

 Testosterone enanthate is sometimes referred to as testosterone heptanoate in certain circles.
 It is an anabolic androgenic steroid (AAS) medication that is used to treat low testosterone levels in male athletes.
-Anabolic medications function by increasing muscular mass, whilst androgenic drugs work by improving sex traits that are often associated with men.
+See also about Test E side effects in bodybuilding Anabolic medications function by increasing muscular mass, whilst androgenic drugs work by improving sex traits that are often associated with men.

 Since the 1950s, this medication has been utilized in medical treatments to help patients relax.
 This medication is recognized by many brand names, including Androfil, Depandro, Testrin, and Testro, and it is only accessible with a doctor’s prescription.